rbalendra/employeecreator/README.md

 Talent Forge is a modern, full-stack employee management system that transforms how organisations handle their workforce data.
 With an emphasis on user experience and data visualisation, it provides both detailed individual employee management and comprehensive dashboard analytics.

 ## Project Objectives
-Create an intuitive, professional-grade employee management system Implement modern React patterns with TypeScript for type safety Build a scalable Spring Boot backend with clean architecture Provide meaningful data visualization for HR insights Ensure responsive design across all device types Implement comprehensive form validation and error handling Learn and apply modern full-stack development practices
+- Create an intuitive, professional-grade employee management system
+- Implement modern React patterns with TypeScript for type safety
+- Build a scalable Spring Boot backend with clean architecture
+- Provide meaningful data visualisation for HR insights
+- Ensure responsive design across all device types
+- Implement comprehensive form validation and error handling
+- Learn and apply modern full-stack development practices

 ## Tech Stack
 - Frontend: React 19, TypeScript, Vite, TailwindCSS